#{ServerName}

 What’s nearby?
 The huge dog-friendly beach, which extends along the coast all the way up to Bamburgh, is less than a mile away.
 Or take a trip to the Farne Islands from Seahouses harbour, also less than a mile away – salty sea dogs are warmly welcome on board.

-Beachy Point
+Beachy Point | Beadnell

-Sleeps: 2 dogs and 6 humans
+Sleeps: 2 dogs + 6 humans

-Why we love it: This modern beach home is super stylish, with hard flooring throughout the ground floor making sweeping up sandy paws and breeze.
+Why we love it: This modern beach home called Beachy Point is super stylish, with hard flooring throughout the ground floor making sweeping up sandy paws and breeze.
 There’s a wood burner for warming up after windswept walks; we’re sure your pup will find the best spot to doze in front of it!

 Why guests love it: “The owner has thought of everything and more.
 Even the dogs have everything they need.” – Kathryn

 What’s nearby?
-Beadnell Beach, dog-friendly all year round, is around 300 metres away plus there’s lots of pubs in Beadnell village that welcome four-pawed guests too.
+Beadnell Beach, dog-friendly all year round, is around 300 metres away plus there’s lots of pubs in Beadnell that welcome four-pawed guests too.

-Ravenslaw House, Alnwick
+Ravenslaw House | Alnwick

-Sleeps: 2 dogs and 18 humans
+Sleeps: 2 dogs + 18 humans

 Why guests love it: “The location was perfect and within easy reach of the coast and some lovely dog walks for our two four-legged friends.” – Ian

-Panhaven
+Panhaven | Amble

-Sleeps: 1 dog and 4 humans
+Sleeps: 1 dog + 4 humans

-Why we love it: This lovely apartment has everything you need from a seaside getaway: luxuriate in the two king-size beds, enjoy coffee in the enclosed courtyard while your pup stretches his legs and then set off to explore the town’s sights just a short walk away.
+Why we love it: This lovely apartment called Panhaven has everything you need from a seaside getaway: luxuriate in the two king-size beds, enjoy coffee in the enclosed courtyard while your pup stretches his legs and then set off to explore the town’s sights just a short walk away.

 Why guests love it: “Wonderful location and the beaches are lovely.
 Meg the dog loved her morning walk chasing the rabbits.” – Denise